 Broadcast television licenses are granted for a term of up to eight years and are renewable upon request, subject to FCC review of the licensee's performance.
-While complaints about network programming aired by some Company-owned stations during the last license term remain outstanding, all the stations' licenses were renewed during the most recent license term.
-A renewal application for Station WMAR-TV was filed in 2012 and remains pending.
-Renewal applications for our other stations will be due during 2013 and 2014.
-While there can be no assurance regarding the renewal of our broadcast television licenses, we have never had a license revoked, have never been denied a renewal, and all previous renewals have been for the maximum term.
+Renewal applications for stations WMAR-TV, WFTS-TV, and WPTV-TV were filed in 2012, and remain pending.
+Renewal applications for stations WRTV-TV, WCPO-TV, WEWS-TV, WXYZ-TV, KSHB-TV, and KMGH-TV were filed during 2013, and station WCPO-TV was granted renewal.
+Renewal applications for our other full-power stations will be due in 2014.
+While there can be no assurance regarding the renewal of our broadcast television licenses and - as is the case with many network-affiliated stations - some of our stations' renewal applications remain pending due to unresolved complaints at the FCC about alleged indecent programming (see discussion below), we have never had a license revoked, have never been denied a renewal, and all previous renewals have been for the maximum term.

 FCC regulations govern the ownership of television stations and other media.
 Under the FCC's current rules, a license for a television station will generally not be granted or renewed if the grant of the license would result in (i) the applicant owning or controlling more than one television station, or in some markets under certain conditions, more than two television stations in the same market (the "television duopoly rule"), or (ii) the grant of the license would result in the applicant's owning or controlling television stations whose total national audience reach exceeds 39% of all television households.
 The FCC also has generally prohibited "cross ownership" of a television station and a daily newspaper in the same community, but the scope of this restriction has varied in recent years.
 A 2007 FCC order slightly relaxing the restriction was first stayed by a reviewing court, then permitted to take effect, and then overturned by that court.
-The FCC has initiated a broad new ownership rulemaking looking toward, among other things, again relaxing the newspaper-broadcast cross ownership limits.
-However, a change in the manner of measuring the rule's geographic scope could bring the Company's Treasure Coast newspapers and nearby Station WPTV-TV within the rule's terms.
-The proposed rule would allow the continuation of such preexisting relationships.
-In addition, this ownership rulemaking is examining whether to impose the television duopoly rule's ownership restrictions on independent stations within a market that agree to share news or other program production or to engage in joint advertising sales.
+In accord with its statutory obligation to revisit its multiple ownership rules every four years, the FCC in 2010 initiated a broad new ownership rulemaking looking toward, among other things, again relaxing the newspaper-broadcast cross ownership limits.
+However, the FCC now may initiate a new review of all these rules in 2014, without taking action based on the existing record.
+When the FCC does address the existing newspaper-broadcast rule, an expected change in the manner of measuring the rule's geographic scope could bring the Company's Treasure Coast newspapers and nearby station WPTV-TV within the rule's terms, but the FCC in the past has permitted the continuation of such preexisting relationships after a rule change.
+In addition, the FCC is considering whether to impose the television duopoly rule's ownership restrictions on independent stations within a market that have agreed to share news or other program production or to engage in joint advertising sales.
 Station WPTV-TV has entered into such a shared program services agreement with another local station.
-We cannot predict the effect of this ownership rulemaking on our stations' operations or our business.
+We cannot predict the outcome of the FCC's ongoing consideration of these ownership issues or the effect of any FCC revision of these policies on our stations' operations or our business.